 Funerals are never easy to plan out.
-If you lose someone close to your heart and if it was sudden then probably, they haven’t told you about what they want you to do on their funeral.
+If you lose someone close to your heart, and if it was sudden, they probably haven’t told you about what they want you to do at their funeral.
 In that case, you have to make most of the choices.
-You then have to come up with something that is appropriate and fulfils your personal needs as far as grieving is concerned and also consider what your deceased loved one would have wanted.
+You then have to come up with something that is appropriate and fulfills your personal needs as far as grieving is concerned and consider what your deceased loved one would have wanted.

 Cremation or Burial

-There are many factors which are put together while deciding whether it would be a cremation or a burial service.
-Most importantly it depends on your belief system.
+Many factors are put together while deciding whether it would be a cremation or a burial service.
+Most importantly, it depends on your belief system.
 It may also depend on a wish made by the deceased in their will.
-Whatever your reasons may be, determining on a cremation or burial is a crucial factor to contemplate for financial reasons, as well.
+Whatever your reasons may be, determining cremation or burial is a crucial factor to contemplate for financial reasons, as well.
 Cremation entails a conveyance and cremation fee, whereas burials require misgivings for the burial location in a cemetery, the headstone, the, the burial process itself, and any added fees that the cemetery may charge for maintenance.

 RELATED ARTICLES :